 As an LL.M. student, you'll complete a 24-credit program.
 If you attend on a full-time basis, you can complete your degree in a single year.
-Foreign students, note that to satisfy visa regulations, you must finish within eighteen months.
+Foreign students, note that to

 However, if you are a domestic student, you have up to three academic years to complete the degree requirements, and can take classes on a part-time or evening basis.